Ep24: Alicia Gaines (Ganser) on making music to entertain yourself

 Hi there!
 Welcome to my conversation with Alicia Gaines, recorded on 14th November 2020.

-Press play below or click to listen / subscribe on your favourite podcast platform, wrap your ears around the latest Ganser album here and scroll down for more links to Alicia’s work.
+Wrap your ears around the latest Ganser album here and scroll down for more links to Alicia’s work.

 [Content warning: some friendly swears.]